-For successful evaluation of the retail classes, clearly and accurately identifying the retail costs and how they integrate with DWU’s existing wholesale cost of service model, which uses the utility basis approach, was a primary consideration during the cost of service process.
+For successful evaluation of the retail classes, clearly and accurately identifying the retail costs and how they integrate with DWU’s existing wholesale cost-of-service model, which uses the utility basis approach, was a primary consideration during the cost-of-service process.
 Raftelis reviewed the wholesale cost of service to ensure all costs are accurately being allocated to the respective classes and that the overall cash needs of the utility are being met.
-Raftelis developed a new cost of service model for use by staff for future use and that will integrate with DWU’s existing wholesale model.
+Raftelis developed a new cost-of-service model for use by staff for future use and that will integrate with DWU’s existing wholesale model.

-Raftelis is assisting the City of Dallas (City) to study and implement a stormwater rate structure change.
+Raftelis has been engaged by the City of Dallas (City) to study and implement a stormwater rate structure change.
 The rate structure change represents a significant effort on the part of the City to assure the financial stability of its Storm Drainage Fund, recover costs more equitably from its ratepayers, and to do both in a transparent fashion.
-Raftelis conducted a stormwater cost of service analysis and updated the City’s stormwater financial plan, and we are implementing the rate structure change.
-As part of the rate review, Raftelis updated the City’s available impervious area data to evaluate the potential rate structures, and performed a stormwater account review in addition to evaluating the City’s current billing mechanism.
+Raftelis has conducted a stormwater cost of service and updated the City’s stormwater financial plan and is currently assisting the City with implementing the rate structure change.
+As part of the rate review, Raftelis updated the City’s available impervious area data to evaluate the potential rate structures and performed a stormwater account review in addition to evaluating the City’s current billing mechanism.

 Raftelis is also supporting customer service in responding to customer inquiries and is continuing to assist the City in developing targeted outreach to affected customers.